Craig Boyce: International

-Craig Boyce represented Australia in numerous Test Matches against teams such as Great Britain, England and Sweden as well as representing his home state of NSW against the first ever USSR team to tour Australia in 1990.
+Boyce represented Australia in numerous Test Matches against teams such as Great Britain, England and Sweden as well as representing his home state of NSW against the first ever USSR team to tour Australia in 1990.

 Boyce was also the captain of the Australian team that won the 2001 Speedway World Cup Final in Wrocław, Poland.
 Boyce scored 9 of Australia's 68 points to defeat host nation Poland with Sweden finishing in third.
-He also rode for Australia in the 1992 World Pairs Championship in Lonigo, Italy, finishing 7th (and last) with Leigh Adams and reserve Shane Parker and improving to 6th in 1993 as reserve to Adams and Jason Lyons.
-The Pairs Championship was merged with the World Team Cup from 1994 with Boyce once again reaching the final, finishing in 4th with Adams.
-Boyce was involved in a three rider a run-off to decide 3rd, 4th and 5th places at the final with Tommy Knudsen of Denmark winning from Boyce and 1993 World Champion Sam Ermolenko of the USA.
-Boyce teamed with Adams and future World Champion Jason Crump to finish 5th for Australia in the 1995 World Team Cup Final before finishing 4th in 2000.
+He also rode for Australia in the 1992 World Pairs Championship in Lonigo, Italy, finishing seventh (and last) with Leigh Adams and reserve Shane Parker and improving to sixth in 1993 as reserve to Adams and Jason Lyons.
+The Pairs Championship was merged with the World Team Cup from 1994 with Boyce once again reaching the final, finishing in fourth with Adams.
+Boyce was involved in a three rider a run-off to decide third, fourth and fifth places at the final with Tommy Knudsen of Denmark winning from Boyce and 1993 World Champion Sam Ermolenko of the USA.
+Boyce teamed with Adams and future World Champion Jason Crump to finish fifth for Australia in the 1995 World Team Cup Final before finishing fourth in 2000.

-Craig Boyce qualified for one World Championship Final during his career in 1994 at Vojens, Denmark where he finished in a surprise 3rd place behind Sweden's Tony Rickardsson and Denmark's Hans Nielsen.
+Boyce qualified for one World Championship Final during his career in 1994 at Vojens, Denmark where he finished in a surprise 3rd place behind Sweden's Tony Rickardsson and Denmark's Hans Nielsen.
 All three riders tied on 13 points for the Final and a run-off was needed to decide the podium places with Rickardsson winning the run-off from Neilsen and Boyce.

 Boyce also rode in the Speedway Grand Prix series during his career.
-He finished 11th in 1995, 14th in 1996 with 30 points and 20th in 1998 which was his last year riding the series.
+He finished 11th in 1995, 14th in 1996 with 30 points and 20th in 1998, which was his last year riding the series.